maarky/option/README.md

 Entity Option Example
 ---------------------

 Suppose you have a User object and a User repository where you get your User Objects.
-Here's a User Option:
+You can create a custom User Option and have your find() method return an option of this type.
+Now you not only get all the benefits of an Option but you also know that if the method returns a Some it will contain a User.

-User/Option.php
+User/Option/Option.php

     namespace User\Option;